microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 ## What is Azure SQL? ##

-Within the umbrella of the "Azure SQL" term, there are many deployment options and choices to be made in order to tailor to various customers' needs.
-While there are a lot of options, this is not meant to confuse or complicate things, but rather to give customers the flexibility to get and pay for exactly what they need.
-This topic will cover some of the challenges and scenarios that lead to choosing various Azure SQL deployment options, as well as some of the technical specifications for each of those options.
-The deployment options discussed in this topic include SQL Server on Azure virtual machines, Azure SQL managed instances, Azure SQL Databases, and Azure SQL "pools" (Azure SQL Instance Pools and Azure SQL Elastic Pools).
+Within the umbrella of the Azure SQL platform, there are many deployment options and choices that you need to make to meet your needs.
+These options give you the flexibility to get and pay for exactly what you need.
+Here, we'll cover some of the considerations you need to make when you choose various Azure SQL deployment options.
+We'll also cover some of the technical specifications for each of these options.
+The deployment options discussed here include SQL Server on virtual machines, Azure SQL Managed Instance, Azure SQL Database, Azure SQL Managed Instance pools, and Azure SQL Database elastic database pools.

 ![](../graphics/azuresql.png)